FranckDubray/dragonfly-mcp-server/src/tools/README.md

 5) Start the server and GET /tools to see the tool registered.

 Notes
-- Tests and examples are recommended but kept outside the repo’s ignored data paths (e.g., not under docs/ unless explicitly whitelisted).
+- Tests and examples are recommended but kept outside the repo's ignored data paths (e.g., not under docs/ unless explicitly whitelisted).
 - Do not commit user data or runtime outputs; use chrooted, ignored folders.